What interventions are available to help a mother during labor? At what point in labor is intervention necessary?

 It’s Not All Sunshine and Rainbows

 An epidural can sometimes make labor more difficult because your pelvic area becomes numb.
-This can cause you to not know when you should push, so sometimes labor is stalled.
+This can cause you not to know when you should push, so sometimes labor is stalled.

-If you choose to get an epidural you will also receive other labor interventions like the constant external fetal monitors.
+If you choose to get an epidural, you will also receive other labor interventions like the constant external fetal monitors.

 Although the epidurals cause the pelvic area to become numb, this also means they help the pelvic area relax.
 A relaxed pelvic area can make it easier for a mom to give birth.